 The document number of the Release is assigned as provided in AG 02.

-NOTE: A Release typically includes Metadata Registers for all Metadata Register Structure Documents.
+A Release typically includes Metadata Registers for all Metadata Register Structure Documents.

 7.2 Initiation

 A Release is initiated by creating a Working Draft consisting of all Entries whose Submission is in the "Accepted" state at the time of initiation.